okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/sdkforyourapp.md

 #### Step 3: Review the SDK Identity Engine methods

-Review the Identity Engine SDK methods for use with your application.
+Review Identity Engine SDK methods for use with your application.
 See [Usage](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#usage) for further information.